leahelha/FYS-STK4155/README.md

 Project 1 and 2 are collaborative projects, wheras Project 3 is individual project.

 A project specific _README.md_ is available inside of each project folder.

+The reports of each project are in the folder Project_reports.